Picking Her Up

 Please keep a leash attached to the collar, because puppies are squirmy and holding the leash can mean the difference between a scary moment and a safe one.
-Also, bring along a chewy – rawhide sticks or retriever roll rawhides make good in - car entertainment.
+Also, bring along a chewy – bully sticks make good in - car entertainment.

 Bring along an old towel to hold puppy.
 Your puppy may get car sick on the way home.

 Your puppy is probably not fully vaccinated yet, so find a nice clean grassy spot away from traffic.
 Try to avoid placed especially marked for dogs as these are heavily used by dogs that may carry diseases.

 When You Get Home